telerik/maui-docs/controls/gauge/gauge-indicators.md

 - The rotation pivot point is (0.5, 0.5).
 - The needle orientation is from (0.5, 0.5) to (1, 0.5).

 When the gauge draws the needle, the geometry is scaled to the size in which it will be displayed.
 This size is a result of the diameter of the axis arc, and the needle position and offset.
 It is then rotated so that the needle points at the value.

-In the example below, the angle of rotation is 45 and in this case coincides with the needle value.
+In the following example, the angle of rotation is 45 degrees and, in this case, coincides with the needle value.

 ![Gauge example](images/gauge-needle-indicator-shape.png)
 ![Gauge example](images/gauge-needle-indicator-shape-rotated.png)
 ![Gauge example](images/gauge-needle-indicator-with-grid.png)

-Here is an example of a custom needle shape:
+The following example demonstrates a custom needle shape:

 ```XAML
 <telerikCommon:RadPathGeometry x:Key="Needle3">